 The 300 gram bag of apple chips costs $6.99 Canadian at Costco.
 The price isn’t as cheap as making your own apple chips but you’re paying for convenience!

-The apple chips are a very convenient item to have on hand; they make a great snack alone, but also work great in combination with plenty of other foods.
-You could add them to your trail mix, sprinkle them on your morning oatmeal, put them in yogurt or on a bowl of cereal, use them as toppings for pancakes or waffles, eat them with a cheese string or dunk them in peanut butter (my favorite idea).
-If you wanted to get a little bit more adventurous, I could even see them working well in a salad.
-The bag is re-sealable, which I always love.
-The best before date is a few months after purchase, so if you reseal the bag, the chips should last a while.
+These apple chips make a great snack alone, but also are awesome in combination with plenty of other foods.
+You can add them to your trail mix, sprinkle them on your morning oatmeal, put them in yogurt or on a bowl of cereal, use them as toppings for pancakes or waffles, eat them with a cheese string or dunk them in peanut butter.